Skip to main content

 Can I still apply for Property Tax Postponement after the February 10, 2026 deadline?

-Can I use Property Tax Postponement if I have a reverse mortgage or a home-equity line?
+Can I use Property Tax Postponement if I have a reverse mortgage?

 What if I already paid the bill before I learned about postponement?

-The State Controller’s FAQ says that if your PTP application is approved and you already paid the current-year taxes, or if your lender paid them, the county tax collector will issue a refund.
-That said, the same application instructions warn that approval is not guaranteed and late fees can still apply while a claim is pending.
+If your PTP application is approved and you or your lender already paid the current-year taxes, the county may issue a refund.
+Approval is not guaranteed, and penalties can still apply while a claim is pending.

 Does my parent keep the Homeowners’ Exemption after moving permanently into assisted living?